 Turn left up the 105 and ride along the abutting bike lane all the way to the small sign indicating the entrance to the Chelsea Pioneer Cemetery .

-Down this short dirt road you will arrive at the small cemetery where lay the remains of Private Richard Rowland Thompson who was awarded the Queen’s Scarf of Honour for saving the life of a wounded colleague and staying with him throughout the Boer War Battle of Paardeberg.
+At the end of this short dirt road you will arrive at the small cemetery and the resting place of Private Richard Rowland Thompson.
+He was awarded the Queen’s Scarf of Honour for saving the life of a wounded colleague and staying with him throughout the Boer War Battle of Paardeberg.
 He also attempted to save another as the fighting raged about him.

-The graveyard itself is very simple and serene, a quiet place to rest before getting back in the saddle.
+The graveyard itself is very simple and serene, a quiet place to rest before heading back to Ottawa.

 Exiting the cemetery continue north along the 105 before turning onto Chemin Scott which also has bike lanes heading into Old Chelsea.